S Corporation Losses Limited by Tax Basis

 One of the benefits of Subchapter S corporations is the ability to have losses flow through from the business’ tax return to the individual shareholder’s tax return.
 These flow-through losses are limited by the shareholder’s tax basis in the S corporation stock.
 The court recently addressed this limitation in Tinsley v.
 Commissioner, T.C.
 Summary Opinion 2017-9.
 This case is timely given that this issue is the focus of the IRS’s new audit campaigns.

 The taxpayer was the sole shareholder of an S corporation.
 The corporation had borrowed approximately $100,000 from a bank.
-The S corporation then dissolved under state law and reported a loss on its 1120S tax return.
-The bank then renewed the loan, but it listed the old corporation as the borrower.
-It also had the taxpayer guarantee the loan.
-The taxpayer continued to operate the business under the old name.
-The taxpayer reported the loss on his personal tax returns.
+After the S corporation dissolved under state law, it reported a loss on its Form 1120S tax return.
+The bank then renewed the loan, still listing the dissolved corporation as the borrower, but also had the taxpayer personally guarantee the loan.
+The taxpayer continued to operate the business under the old name and reported the loss on his personal tax returns.
 The IRS disallowed the flow-through loss.

 The Taxpayers Basis in his S Corporation